nation3/law/contracts/JudgeContract.linked.md

 The following clauses outline what constitutes a severe breach of this agreement.
 In case of severe breach Judge will be stripped of all their functions, removed from the Judges Multisig, and [%Severe Breach Slashing Percentage] of their collateral will be taken away.
 The following constitute a severe breach of contract:

 ### Leaking evidence
-Judge shall commit to following the Evidence Submission process.
+Judge shall commit to following the Dispute Resolution Process.

 ### Collusion
 Judge shall not collude with other Judge(s) in an act of Collusion.